ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-champions-years-of-service-milestones.md

       quote: This feels like a very special place in our factory and is a feature we're proud to have created, showing thanks and recognition to those that have been on our journey for so long.
-We're looking forward to adding even more faces and celebrating some exceptional milestones!
+We're looking forward to adding even more faces and celebrating some exceptional milestones
 seo:
   title: ASL Champions | Years Of Service Milestones
   description: Assembly Solutions have a wall dedicated to those staff who have